wdeforest23/Predicting-Recidivism-DS-Stats-Learning-2022/README.md

 Final_Project.Rmd - Contains the commented code used to make our project.

-Final_Project.Md - Contains our final project output with only results and all code silenced
+Final_Project.Md - Contains our final project output with only results and all code silenced.

 **Final Report**

-Final Project PDF
+Final Project PDF - PDF of our final report with all visuals and explanations.